dynexcoin/dynex-electron-wallet/README.md

   * Backup your wallet with your private keys so you can restore your wallet anytime
 * Misc
   * Provides internal node and wallet services
-  * Option to use system tray (on closing/minimizing wallet)
   * Keyboard shortcuts for ease of use
   * Multi language system (supporting 10+ languages)
 * Dynex Ecosystem Tools